danielBingham/peerreview/documentation/planning/authentication.md

 either return a user object or `null`, which will have the effect of either setting the `currentUser` or unsetting them.

+**TODO**: Authentication is probably one place where we only want a single request running at a time.
+After all there's only a single session to retrieve, and if we're already retrieving it, then we don't need to kick off another request for it.

 ### AuthenticationNavigation Component